 • Ensure reliability: Monitor workloads using logs and metrics and set up notifications for significant events and threshold violations.

-There are various range of AWS monitoring tools (free and paid) to help you monitor your systems.
-Let’s have a look at them.
+There are various ranges of AWS monitoring tools (free and paid) to help you monitor your systems.
+Let’s have a look at them:

-Middleware is a monitoring platform that specializes in complex, multi-tiered applications.
-It provides comprehensive management of both the application layer and underlying infrastructure, as well as intelligent alerting and visualization features.
+Middleware is a full-stack cloud observability platform that specializes in complex, multi-tiered applications.
+It provides comprehensive management of both the application layer and the underlying infrastructure, along with intelligent alerting and visualization features.

 It enables you to track events across your account by automatically recording event logs and activity logs for your services and storing the data in S3.